-Your indoor plants should reflect your unique style and integrate seamlessly with your home’s decor.
+Your aesthetic indoor plants should reflect your unique style, and they should integrate seamlessly with your home’s decor.
 Indoor palms are a joy for anyone wanting to bring a piece of the greenery from warmer climates into their interior design.
 If you’re looking for a bold, tropical addition to your indoor space, an areca palm is a perfect choice.
 With their substantial height and sharp, feathery foliage, these palms add a fresh and bright statement to any room.
+Let’s talk about the benefits of growing an areca palm in your home and how to care for this gorgeous plant properly.

-While they can get substantially taller when planted outdoors, areca palms can still grow pretty well indoors, reaching heights between six and seven feet tall.
-They’ll grow between six to ten inches every year until they reach their mature height, then these plants can last up to a decade indoors.
+While they can get substantially taller when planted outdoors, areca palms can still grow pretty well and actually make for fantastic indoor plants, reaching heights between six and seven feet tall.
+They’ll grow between six to ten inches every year until they reach their mature height.
+Then these plants can last up to a decade indoors.
 You can limit the size of your areca palm by housing it in a planter that keeps it root-bound.

 These beauties can certainly flourish indoors, but they’re a little high maintenance and will not withstand neglect for long.
 You’ll know if your plant isn’t getting proper care when large amounts of leaves start to yellow or brown.
 Here are some frequently asked questions about properly caring for areca palms.